FC 27 CHEMISTRY STYLES

 3. Hunter (Special Mention)

-Finisher is ideal for strikers who act as traditional goal scorers.
-Hawk adds pace and physicality, making it suitable for versatile attackers.
-Hunter fits counterattacking forwards who rely on speed.
-Additionally, Marksman is great for technical dribblers, while Sniper works best for very fast players who exploit space behind defenders.
+Finisher is ideal for strikers who act as traditional goal scorers, improving both shooting and dribbling.
+Hawk adds pace, shooting, and physicality, making it suitable for more versatile attackers.
+Hunter fits counterattacking forwards who rely heavily on pace and finishing.
+Additionally, Marksman is a strong option for technical forwards because it improves shooting, dribbling, and physicality, while Sniper works best for already-fast players who need significant boosts to shooting and physicality.

 Frequently Asked Questions